Probed/RPG/common/Map/Tiles/README.md

 #### A TileType is how we define what `options` a tile has.

-Each TileType returns a `constraint_options` object which can be merged into a tile's options. (see [optionConfig.md](https://github.com/Probed/RPG/tree/master/common/optionsConfig.md))
+Each TileType returns a `option_constraints` object which can be merged into a tile's options. (see [optionConfig.md](https://github.com/Probed/RPG/tree/master/common/optionsConfig.md))

 ### Simple TileType example: